pcrespov/sandbox-qooxdoo/samples/drest/readme.md

 ```

-open a browser and type ``http://localhost:8080/index.html?qxenv:dev.enableFakeServer:true``.

-to enable fake backend (see drest/dev/fakerest) that will intercept the call to the server.
+open a browser and type ``http://localhost:8080/index.html?qxenv:dev.enableFakeServer:true`` to enable fake backend (see drest/dev/fakerest) that will intercept the call to the server.
 By default, this feature is disabled.

+Other option is ``http://localhost:8080/index.html?qxenv:dev.enableFakeServer:false&qxenv:dev.accessToken:xxxxxx`` and access directly to gihub API (see ``secrets.env``).